 - fibre cement

-PVCu can be one of the cheapest house cladding options — although it should be noted that some of the top-quality versions may cost no less than timber.
+uPVC house cladding is often one of the cheapest options when compared to other materials, although it should be noted that some of the top-quality versions may cost no less than timber.

 It is easy to fit on a DIY-basis, thanks to its lightweight properties and being sold as interlocking boards.

-There are many types of timber cladding, from softwood, to those that are chemically or heat treated.
+There are many different types of timber house cladding, ranging from softwood, to chemically or heat treated timbers.

-Softwood timber cladding is good option for those on a budget.
+Softwood is a good option for those after timber cladding ideas on a budget.
 Low cost timbers include spruce and pine, with the very lowest prices starting between £5-8/m² for boards in their raw state, unfitted.

-For those with a slightly bigger budget there are several types of timber house cladding that fit the bill — needing no initial or even subsequent staining in order to maintain their looks.
+For those with a little more to spend on their house cladding, there are several other options — and these types of wooden house cladding need no initial or even subsequent staining in order to maintain their looks.

-Lately, the use of unstained timbers has increased.
+Recently, the use of unstained timbers has increased.
 These include cedar, larch and spruce, as well as oak and chestnut.
-These timbers can last for many decades without any surface coating and are designed to weather attractively over time.
+These timbers can last for many decades without any surface coating and weather attractively over time.

-Boards are supplied in a number of ways, but timber cladding is a job that is possible to carry out on a DIY basis should you wish to save money.
+Boards come supplied in various ways, but installing timber cladding is a job that is possible to carry out on a DIY basis should you wish to save some money.
 If you were to call in the professionals, you could expect to pay around £42/m² for the boards and fitting.

-There is a current trend for using charred timber cladding, a practice that has been around for hundreds of years in Japan.
+There has been a trend sweeping around in recent years for charred timber cladding – also known as Shou Sugi Ban cladding – might seem like a new idea, but this is in fact a practice that has been around for hundreds of years in Japan.

 It involves running a blowtorch across the surface of the timber boarding to blacken it, but not to burn it.
-It is know as Shou Sugi Ban.
 The resulting look is a very attractive, black finish with lots of visual interest.

-There are many render options when it comes to house cladding.
+There are many house rendering options to consider when it comes to external house cladding.
 As well as the standard cement-based renders there has been fresh interest in lime and clay plasters, as well as the latest ‘monochouche’ (French for ‘single layer’ or ‘bed’) renders.